sashap100/Vassar-Dining-App/intellij/doc/use-cases/manage-favorites.md

 ## 4. Postconditions

 * User favorites are updated as desired.
-* Changes are synced (e.g. to server is profile syncing is designed)
+* Changes are synced (e.g. to server if profile syncing is designed)
 * User receives confirmation of updates as they are made.

 ## 4. Workflow